apatters/spew/README.md

-# Spew
+# Spew -- a load generating tool

-The spew package is used to test I/O performance and to generate load on character devices, block devices, and file systems.
+The spew program is used to test I/O performance and to generate load on character devices, block devices, and file systems.
 It is similar to the lmdd program found in the lmbench test-suite (http://www.bitmover.com/lmbench).
 It is a bit easier to use than lmdd